Smart Timing Synchronization for Small Data Transmission: TA Prediction

 and $N_{\text{obs}}$ is the number of observations over which the accuracy is computed.
-When $\Delta d_i > \Delta d_\per$ PUR transmission fails due to the use of an inaccurate transmission.
-However, this condition is equivalent to the false positives in TA validation where the validator wrongly indicates an invalid TA to be valid.
-Therefore, similar to the TNR in \itapx, we set our target $\eta \geq 0.9$ for \itaps.
+When $\Delta d_i > \Delta d_\per$, CG-SDT fails due to the use of an inaccurate transmission.
+This condition is equivalent to false positives in TA validation where the validator wrongly indicates an invalid TA to be valid.
+Therefore, similar to the TNR in \itapx, we target $\eta \geq 0.9$ for \itaps.